 Post Construction Anti-Termite Treatment Procedure

-Then the muddy channels which are made by termite are sprayed here and there to kill the live termite inside the muddy channel and lastly the channels are removed and the tiny holes from where the termites enters in to the premises are fully injected with the anti termite control chemical.
+• The channels are removed and the tiny holes from where the termites enter into the premises are fully injected with the anti termite control chemical.

-If the mud tubes are discovered, then those channels are treated with anti termite chemical and removed fully.
-All the stair cases, passage areas and other common portions are drilled and completely filled with anti termite control chemicals and finally sealed with cement.
+• If the mud tubes are discovered, then those channels are treated with anti termite chemical and removed fully.

 Post Construction Anti-Termite Control Methods – How to Kill Termites?

 We all know that wooden materials, papers, cardboard and other cellulose debris increase the risk of termite infestation.
 Similarly, wood supports like doors and wooden pillars, fence posts etc. in contact with soil forms an easy way for termite entry.
 Thus, regardless of what termite treatment methods are used, the following items should be physically protected from termites.

 • Debris must be removed regularly and wood or soil contacts should be broken.

 • Termites live in moist environments, so correction of plumbing and roof leaks must be done.